 And I did get some replies.
 All of them were: thank you but no thank you.

 As with the lack of interest from journalists, this was surprising to me - and again, I don't know if this was just me being over-confident or if I was right to feel underappreciated.
 I had spent enough time in Universities to know what kind of events usually get organized and which ones are interesting to students, and it looked to me that what I was offering was a pretty decent idea.
 So I couldn’t quite figure out why the reaction was so negative.
 Was it that schools didn’t want to be seen as promoting a film?
 Did they think the project wasn’t interesting enough?
 Maybe the fact that I personally reached out to them (rather than say a representative or a producer) projected an amateurish or profiteering vibe?

 I couldn’t really tell.

-And then, I received one e-mail that perhaps provided a potential explanation for this cold shoulder, from a female philosophy professor I won’t name, from a major US University, who I was referred to by another professor at that same University, and who just wrote:
+And then, I received one e-mail that perhaps provided a potential explanation for this cold shoulder, from a female philosophy professor I won’t name at a major US university, who I was referred to by another professor at that same university, and who simply wrote:

 And there it was.
 In a flash, her message made me feel at once insulted and shameful.
 Insulted because I felt my hard work was being disregarded for an unrelated political cause and I certainly didn’t like the insinuation, which I viewed as wrong, that I was a sexist perpetuating the patriarchy.
 And shameful, because I also realized that I had probably legitimately fucked up.
-My film undeniably had a gender problem.
+My film undeniably had a gender imbalance problem.